christot20/Google-Search-Results-Page/README.md

 2. CSS grid and how to make a website layout
 3. CSS Flexbox and how to design rows/columns effectively and responsively
 4. The use of container divs and better HTML formatting and ordering
+5. Version Control and using GIT to save and fix bugs

 What's Next:
 1. Learn SASS/Bootstrap to clean up CSS and create better desgins